xingchen-fan/HtoZg_fitting/README.md

 bash$ ./config_parser.py -c ggf1 -con ../Config/chi2_config_xgboost_nodrop.json -log ggf1.log
 ```
 Add the models that pass the test to the `"Chi2"` value of ggf1 in the config file.
+> [!TIP]
+> When running `Chi2_test.py` for multiple categories simultaneously, `write_config_file` will cause conflict in the config file, please use the `config_parser.py` method instead!

 ## Spurious Signal Test
-To make it easier for people to run this test, the simulations with extended DY are saved as histograms at `Data/`.
+The path of the high stats MC histograms is hard-coded in `Spurious_signal_test_hist.py`.
+Contact me if you want to do this test and the up-to-date path will be provided.
 To run the test in ggf1, for example,
 ```
-bash$ ./Spurious_signal_test_hist.py -c ggf1 -conB ../Config/chi2_config_xgboost_nodrop.json -conS ../Config/config_DSCB.json
+bash$ ./Spurious_signal_test_hist.py -c ggf1 -conB ../Config/config_xgboost_final_final.json -conS ../Config/config_DSCB_double_flat.json
 ```
-The signal model used is the combination of the individual models described previously by defining a `combineSignal` object.
+The signal model used is the combination of the two individual DSCB models.
 Background models tested are selected based on the `"Chi2"` value in the config file.

 ## F Test
 One single F test is defined as